 - Free school meals (FSM): Free lunches (and sometimes milk, breakfast or fruit) provided at state schools for children of parents on specific state benefits.

 - Selective university: Used here to refer to high-tariff universities.
-Universities are groupes into higher, medium and lower tariffs based on analysis of the qualifications of their entrants.4
+Universities are grouped into higher, medium and lower tariffs based on analysis of the qualifications of their entrants.4

 - Type 2 approach: In the OfS standards of evidence, an empirical evaluation that collects data on the impact of an intervention in schools, and reports any evidence that those receiving an intervention have better outcomes, without establishing a direct causal effect.5

 - Uni Connect: An OfS-funded programme bringing together partnerships of universities, colleges and other local partners to offer activities, advice and information on the benefits and realities of going to university or college.

 The attainment gap

 Most families want a university education for their children, and that aspiration is shared by most young people.6 But there have been significant barriers to access to higher education, including the impacts of socioeconomic disadvantage, geography and available guidance about the options.
 At the core of many of these problems is the attainment gap – young people from disadvantaged backgrounds, even those who want to attend higher education, have been unable to acquire and demonstrate the same levels of knowledge and skill as their more advantaged peers in relevant areas of learning.
 This is not a failing with the pupils, but a result of accumulated impacts that schools, appropriately supported, can do a great deal to ameliorate.7